kyritzb/lp-template/README.md

 ---

-## How to make a copy of the template and get it running on your laptop:
+## Step 3) Get the Code on your laptop, and set up the template:

 <div align="center">